 It causes the release of insulin in a glucose-dependent mechanism.
 Thus, its effects on insulin secretion are modest.

-It inhibits gastric motility resulting in early satiety, nausea, vomiting, and post-meal fullness.
+It inhibits gastric motility, resulting in early satiety, nausea, vomiting, and post-meal fullness.
 Patients do not feel like eating when being treated with dulaglutide.
 Thus, less food and fewer calories are taken.

 It inhibits the absorption of food and hence has a direct weight-losing effect.

 The slow release of gastric contents into the intestine causes a blunting of the glucose spike in the plasma.
-This in turn results in less insulin release and hence less weight gain (Since Insulin is an anabolic hormone).
+This, in turn, results in less insulin release and hence less weight gain (Since Insulin is an anabolic hormone).

-Why Dulaglutide may increase the risk of pancreatitis?
+Why may Dulaglutide increase the risk of pancreatitis?

 Gastrointestinal and hepatobiliary side effects are among the most common side effects of all GLP-1 analogs.
 Pancreatitis, in particular, has been specifically associated with GLP-1 analogs.